 Thus, on this view, both a “judgment” and an “opinion” are “statements”, because each one expresses, in a particular natural language, the essence of that which is estimated or evaluated.

 An alternative to thinking of “judgment” and “opinion” as a “statement” would be to think of them as a “result”.
-This would then be an addition to those previous meanings that we have already added to that label, as seen in our previous article.
+This would then be an addition to those other meanings of the word “appreciation” that I already have added to that label, as seen in my previous article.

 Appreciation as a Level of Value